 “We have a great in-house design team that helps us with getting the best creatives out there.
 From playable ads and app icons to assets for our UA channels, everything is made by our team.
 We aim to change them as frequently as possible to avoid creative fatigue and to keep the content fresh for new and existing users.
 Creatives play a big role at Social Point (and in the gaming industry in general) and we have a lot of content to play around with for our cooking titles Tasty Town and World Chef.”- Michael Jessen, User Acquisition Specialist at Social Point.

-“If Content is king, Creative is King Kong.
+From the time when Arturo worked for Headway: “If Content is king, Creative is King Kong.
 Being located at the top of the funnel, creative improvements can have a huge impact downstream, reduce costs, and get more people flowing through the funnel.
 With platforms like Facebook rating your creatives based on its performance, your creative impacts the CPM you pay in multiple ways.

 Which means optimizing creatives has never been more important.
 Working with clients I have found that variety is crucial to avoid creative fatigue.
 Also, it’s important not to underestimate the power of simple personalization.
 People tend to be more responsive if they have an affinity for something.
 I’ve seen huge CTR improvements by showing women creatives that included women and men creatives that included men.
 Same message, different photo, great results.

 But above all, I strive to never miss the chance to test and iterate towards the perfect creative: formats, placements, message, call to action, colors, everything should be tested.
 Be sure to make a proper single variable A/B test and take the knowledge from this to improve future tests. –Arturo Camargo, Head of Growth in LATAM at Headway.